Did you know?

 FAQs

-Mussels are typically found in freshwater and marine environments and can be found in various habitats.
+Mussels and oysters are members of the same phylum and class, they are closely related and share many similarities.
+However, they are different species of mollusks.
+They are found in freshwater and marine environments and can be found in various habitats.
 Oysters, on the other hand, are usually found in marine environments only.

 Are mussels safe to eat?

-Blue mussels are one of the types that is a popular food item and is considered safe to eat when properly harvested and cooked.
+Blue mussels are one of the types that is a popular food item and are considered safe to eat when properly harvested and cooked.
 However, mussels can accumulate toxins and other harmful substances from the environment.
-So, mussels should be gathered from clean, unpolluted waters and be appropriately cleaned and cooked before consumption.
+So, they should be gathered from clean, unpolluted waters and be appropriately cleaned and cooked before consumption.

 What is special about mussels?